Woolfrey/server_serial_link/README.md

 ## :card_file_box: Classes

-This repository contains several classes that implement action servers for the actions specified in the [interface repository](https://github.com/Woolfrey/interface_serial_link).
+This package contains several classes that implement action servers for the actions specified in the [interface repository](https://github.com/Woolfrey/interface_serial_link).
+The diagram below shows how the classes and nodes are organised in an executable to control a robot:

 <p align="center">
     <img src="doc/diagram.png" width="700" height="auto"/>